bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 })
 ```

 The syntax is remarkably similar!
-In fact, the only major difference between the eager API and the lazy API is in dataframe creation, reading, and writing:
+In fact, the only major difference between the eager API and the lazy API is in dataframe creation, reading, and writing, making it quite easy to switch between the two:

 |                        | **Eager API**   | **Lazy API**   |
 |------------------------|-----------------|----------------|